This post will introduce you to the Performance Tests (perftest) package for OFED.

-There are various examples in the community, one of them is How To Configure Lossless RoCE (PFC + ECN) End-to-End Using ConnectX-4 and Spectrum (Trust L2)
+There are various examples in the community, one of them is How To Configure RoCE over a Lossless Fabric (PFC + ECN) End-to-End Using ConnectX-4 and Spectrum (Trust L2)

 The package scripts counts all the frame including the Ethernet header and the CRC field (in case of Ethernet). preamble and IGP are not being counted for BW.